ndxn/Partners-in-Wine/README.md

  * Checked for null values and duplicates.
  * Checked the data types.
- * Split the wine column to get the vineyards column.
+ * Split the wine column to get the vineyard column.
  * Dropped columns not important to the model.
  * Converted the score column from float to integer and split score into good(1) which is any wine with a score >= 91 and bad(0) and making it its own column "quality" to use as our target and dropped the score column.
  * Checked for number of unique values in each column to find out which columns required binning and binned appellation.